peter-plots/Demos/README.md

 # PeterPlots Demos
-This repository contains the code and dataviz used in the PeterPlots Demos playlist.
+This repository contains the code to create the dataviz used in the PeterPlots Demos playlist.
 Each folder in the repository will represent one video in listed in the table below.

 | Folder Name | Data Set | Link to Video |
 | ----------- | ----------- |----------- |